baksho/deep-learning-projects/README.md

 Please go to the individual subfolder for the source code, description of the project and other instructions.

+#### Reference
+For better conceptual understanding on how different deep learning algorithm works, please refer to my other GitHub repository: **[dl-nutshell](https://github.com/baksho/dl-nutshell)**.

 #### License
 All projects are licensed under the MIT License.